 The new directive aims to significantly increase transparency in the field of sustainability.
-With it, more detailed reporting requirements will come into effect, making the CSRD an important element to be considered within a company´s management reporting and business activities: It is stricter in guidance and broader in scope, applying to four times more companies across the EU than the current NFRD.
-So, will your business also be bound to comply?
+With it, more detailed reporting requirements will come into effect, making the CSRD an important element to be considered within a company´s management reporting and business activities.
+It is stricter in guidance and broader in scope than the NFRD, applying to four times as many companies across the EU.

 The widened scope of the CSRD means that instead of around 11,600 entities that currently report their non-financial data, the new directive will ask nearly 50,000 businesses to report, with around 15,000 in Germany alone.
 Companies that fulfil at least two of the following three conditions will have to comply with CSRD:

-With the new CSRD in place, sustainability reporting will be a mandatory part of the management report – with a separate sustainability report no longer being option as with the NFRD now.
-This means: Sustainability is seen as a strategic element of a company´s business activities.
-This approach is greatly welcomed since it gives all sustainability topics the same platform as the financial reporting and no longer treats sustainability KPIs as measurements of a second class.
+With the new CSRD in place, sustainability reporting will be a mandatory part of management reports.
+Separate sustainability reporting will no longer be an option, as it is with the NFRD now.
+This means sustainability is seen as a strategic element of a company's business activities.
+This approach is greatly welcomed, since it gives all sustainability topics the same platform as financial reporting and no longer treats sustainability KPIs as measurements of a lower priority.

 All relevant company information including information on sustainability activities will have to be published in the management report and must also be disclosed and accessible in a digital, machine-readable format.

-The current version of the CSRD only provides an overview of the topics that will need to be reported.
-A detailed version of the planned standards is currently under development of the European Financial Reporting Advisory Group (EFRAG).
-The goal is to include international reporting standards and existing sustainability reporting standards such as the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the CDP (former Carbon Disclosure Project) and multiple others in the development of the standard.
-Some of them also refer to the Greenhouse Gas Protocol.
-EFRAG plans to publish these reporting standards in October 2022, aligning it with other ongoing EU reporting initiatives such as the EU taxonomy.
+The current version of the CSRD only contains an overview of the prescribed reporting content.
+A detailed version of the planned reporting standards was prepared by the European Financial Reporting Advisory Group (EFRAG) and the drafts of the twelve EU Standards (ESRS) were submitted to the EU Commission on 22 November 2022.
+The aim is to bring the ESRS broadly in line with international reporting standards and existing sustainability reporting standards, such as those of the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the Carbon Disclosure Project (CDP), and others.
+Some of these standards also refer to the Greenhouse Gas Protocol.
+The CSRD and ESRS are also intended to be aligned with the EU taxonomy.

 Another new requirement of the CSRD is the principle of double materiality.
-This principle asks companies to report from two different perspectives: It needs to be reported how each sustainability aspect affects the company (the ‘outside-in’ perspective) and how each reporting aspect of the company affects people, stakeholder and the environment (the ‘inside-out’ perspective).
-With that, the comply-or-explain approach of the current NFRD will no longer be applicable.
+This principle asks companies to report from two different perspectives: how each sustainability aspect affects the company (the ‘outside-in’ perspective) and how each reporting aspect of the company affects people, stakeholders, and the environment (the ‘inside-out’ perspective).
+With that, the current comply-or-explain approach of the current NFRD will no longer be applicable.

-However, the outlook is clear: Climate action and transparent reporting on any corporate measures will become mandatory elements of a company´s business.
-Additionally, it will help to drive climate action, increase trust and create a positive stimulus for all companies that want to take responsibility.
-As an element of several other regulative initiatives, CSRD also adds to clarity and increased recognition of a company´s commitment to climate action.
+However, the outlook is clear: Climate protection and transparent reporting on corresponding measures will become mandatory for companies.
+In addition, the new directive will advance climate protection, promote trust, and create a positive incentive for all companies to take responsibility.
+As one of several legislative initiatives, the CSRD provides both more clarity and more recognition of companies' commitment to climate protection.